Rotorua Aquatic Centre redevelopment

 How is this being funded?

 I ahu mai te pūtea i hea?

-Rotorua Lakes Council has agreed to fund the initial stage of the redevelopment of the Aquatic Centre.
-An investment of $7.5 million will be spread over the first three years of the Long-term plan.
-This first stage of investment is critical in order attract additional external investor interest for subsequent stages of development.
+Through the 2018-2028 Long-term Plan Rotorua Lakes Council agreed to fund the initial stages of the redevelopment of the Aquatic Centre.
+An investment of $7.5 million spread over the first three years of that Long-term Plan period.
+These first stages of investment are critical in order attract additional external investor interest for subsequent stages of development.